Commercial Fire Sprinklers

 At the same time, it is your responsibility to make sure that the sprinklers are maintained regularly and kept in good repair so that they work efficiently should the need arise.

-Should you need us, a trained FSE engineer is on hand 24 hours 7 days a week to ensure your sprinkler systems are working properly and fit the national accreditation standards.
+Should you need us, a trained FSE engineer is on hand 24 hours a day, 7 days a week to ensure your sprinkler systems are working properly and fit the national accreditation standards.

 The requirements of the Regulatory Reform (Fire Safety) Order 2005 state: